"The Sentinel 11040"

 Copyright © 2008, Newsday Inc.

-Thank you members of the Commission for hosting this meeting in Nassau County.
-As you know from previous testimony I have given, I am opposed to Mayor Bloomberg’s Congestion Pricing plan, as I believe it will place an undue burden on the residents of Long Island who commute into Manhattan.
+The following testimony from Senator Craig M. Johnson was read into the record of a Jan.
+24, 2008 meeting of the New York City Traffic Congestion Mitigation Commission at Hofstra University:Thank you members of the Commission for hosting this meeting in Nassau County.
+As you know from previous testimony I have given, I am opposed to Mayor Bloomberg’s Congestion Pricing plan, as I believe it will place an undue burden on the residents of Long Island who commu

 I have already stated my reasons for this, however I have a new set of concerns that greatly reinforce my opposition.
 Today I speak from the heart.
 It is my understanding that Congestion Pricing is now being tied to one or more of the MTA / LIRR’s proposed capital projects insofar as revenue realized from the pricing plan will offset some of the costs of the Third Track, which affects many communities that I represent.